hiteshkotte/MILeS_2023/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------
 ffmpeg -
 	This is used to convert the processed video to mp4 format.
-	Install the executable file from the official webiste and add it to the system'S environment variables.
+	Install the executable file from the official webiste and add it to the system's environment variables.
-	To check if it is installed succesfuly run:
+	To check if it is installed succesfully:

  	ffmpeg -version

 ----------------------------------------------------------------------------------------------------------------------------------------------
 How to run:

 We are using publicly available yolov7 model from github repo: https://github.com/WongKinYiu/yolov7.git
-1. Install the necessary dependencies pip install -r requirements.txt
+1. Install the necessary dependencies

+			pip install -r requirements.txt
    	FFMPEG needs to be installed.

-2. Click on [`yolov7-w6-pose.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-w6-pose.pt) to get the pre trained model weights pytorch file and place it the yolov7 directory.
+3. Click on [`yolov7-w6-pose.pt`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7-w6-pose.pt) to get the pre trained model weights pytorch file and place it the yolov7 directory.

-3. Run python app.py to run the website on local server.
+4. Run python app.py to run the website on local server.

 Note: If you wish to run this on GPU, then: